An alert researcher, teamwork helped stem huge cyberattack

 Across an ocean, Darien Huss, a 28-year-old research engineer for the cybersecurity firm Proofpoint, was doing his own analysis.
 The western Michigan resident said he noticed the authors of the malware had left in a feature known as a kill switch.
 Huss took a screen shot of his discovery and shared it on Twitter.

-Soon he and MalwareTech were communicating about what they'd found: That registering the domain name and redirecting the attacks to MalwareTech's server had activated the kill switch, halting the ransomware's infections.
+Soon he and MalwareTech were communicating about what they'd found: That registering the domain name and redirecting the attacks to the server of Kryptos Logic had activated the kill switch, halting the ransomware's infections.

 Huss and others were calling MalwareTech a hero on Saturday, with Huss adding that the global cybersecurity community was working "as a team" to stop the infections from spreading.

-"I think the security industry as a whole should be considered heroes," he said.
+"The 'hero' is a bit strong," MalwareTech said Sunday.
+"I sort of did what I could."

-But he also said he's concerned the authors of the malware could re-release it without a kill switch or with a better one, or that copycats could mimic the attack.
+Both said they were concerned the authors of the malware could re-release it without a kill switch or with a better one, or that copycats could mimic the attack.

 "I think it is concerning that we could definitely see a similar attack occur, maybe in the next 24 to 48 hours or maybe in the next week or two," Huss said.
 "It could be very possible."